mckennapsean/dissertation/content/06-security.md

 result.

-![
-  This is an overview of our design process.
-Four distinct channels played a role in BubbleNet's design.
-The first channel was previous work, and the second and fourth channels involved users in two distinct settings, both research and operational.
-The third channel involved a network analyst from our university.
-Each channel incorporated different sets of users and data, but the final design and deployment occurred due to the interaction of artifacts and user feedback across all channels.
-](figures/bubble-net/process-daf.pdf){#fig:process width="100%"}

 We present an overview of our design process in [@fig:process].
 Each row and color corresponds to a different discourse channel.
 Each channel has different users, data sources, and design methods that were employed.
 The primary